-If you plan to drive in Melbourne, watch out for the "hook turn" signs — and be prepared to turn right from the leftmost lane.
+If you plan to drive in Melbourne, Australia, watch out for "hook turn" signs.
+It doesn't mean "Beware of Boomerangs," but to get ready to make a right hand turn from the leftmost lane.

-So when you catch sight of the Melbourne hook turn sign, you need to move quickly to the leftmost lane, an often impossible task when the traffic is heavy.
+When you catch sight of the Melbourne hook turn sign and need to turn right, you have to move quickly to the leftmost lane.
+This can be an impossible task in heavy traffic.

 Generally, hook turns must be made when turning right when you're sharing the road with tramlines to your immediate right.
 There must be a hook turn sign just ahead of you at the intersection.